Life Cycle of a Ladybug

 Histoblasts are undifferentiated cells present in the developing insect embryo that give rise to specific tissues and organs during metamorphosis.
 In ladybugs, histoblasts play a crucial role in the transformation process from larva to adult.
 These cells proliferate and differentiate into various adult structures, such as wings, legs, antennae, and reproductive organs, allowing the insect to undergo dramatic morphological changes.

-During the pupal stage, ladybugs do not move or eat.
+During the pupal stage, ladybugs do not move or eat!
 Instead, they rely on the nutrients stored within their bodies from the larval stage to fuel the transformation process.
 The pupa remains largely inactive within its protective shell, undergoing internal changes as it develops into an adult.

 The duration of the pupal stage varies among ladybug species and can also be influenced by environmental factors such as temperature and humidity.
 Generally, ladybugs spend approximately 5 to 7 days in the pupal stage before emerging as fully developed adults.
 However, this timeframe can vary depending on species-specific characteristics and environmental conditions.